-Decreased gas mileage is one of the automotive issues that have many different causes that may be acting alone or in combination with others.
-Here are a few causes to be on the lookout for:
+Decreased gas mileage has many different causes that may be acting alone or in combination with others.
+Here are a few of the main culprits:

 Worn or dirty spark plugs prevent your engine from efficiently burning all of the fuel in the combustion chamber resulting in wasted gas.